-The program draws on the expertise of Asian specialists from various departments and faculties in the University including:
+The program draws on the expertise of Asian specialists from various departments including:

 All classes are conducted in English and use English language texts.
 You do not need to speak an Asian language to enrol in Asian Studies units of study, but you are encouraged to extend your understanding of the region by also studying an Asian language.